-From 1st September 2017 to 31st August 2018 the LG comprised of the Principal, four Vice Principals, an Associate Vice Principal, the Academy Systems Manager and the Academy Finance Director.
-From 1st September 2018 the LG structure changed to comprise of the Principal, four Vice Principals, five Assistant Vice Principals, the Academy Finance Director and the Academy Systems Manager.
+From 1st September 2019 to 31st August 2020 the LG comprised of the Principal, four Vice Principals, and five Associate Vice Principals, the Academy Systems Manager and the Academy Finance Director.
+From 1st September 2020 the LG structure changed following the retirement of the Academy Systems Manager.